All applications need to be completed online. Procedures are as follows:

 Passport for children upto 15 years of age

-Please apply for Passport at https://embassy.passportindia.gov.in/ and submit print of application, photos, documentation, fees etc at the VFS Centre with prior online appointment.
-Please see detailed information at http://www.vfsglobal.com/India/UK/.
+https://embassy.passportindia.gov.in/ - Please check the attached link and submit print of application, photos, documentation, fees etc at your nearest VFS Centre ( http://www.vfsglobal.com/India/UK/. ) with prior online appointment.

-For issue of new passport in lieu of lost/stolen/damaged, application form is the same meant for new passport services.
+For issue of new passport in lieu of lost/stolen/damaged/ New Born, application form is the same meant for new passport services.

-In case of emergency (family bereavement, medical emergency etc.), please apply under Tatkal and submit print of the application, photos, supporting documents, fees in cash at the High Commission of India, India House, Aldwych, London WC2B 4 NA.
+In case of emergency (family bereavement, medical emergency etc.), please apply under Tatkal services and submit print of the application, photos, supporting documents, fees in cash at the Consulate General of India, 20 Augusta Street, Jewellery Quarter, Hockley Birmingham B18 6JL